rodrigofre/az900-studynotes/README.md

 			- Focus on code and business logic
 			- Azure Functions: run small blocks of code
 				- Initiated by triggers, timer event
+				- Based on events
 			- Azure Logic Apps: configure/design workflows in the cloud
 				- No need to write code, but it's possible to call Azure Functions if needed
 				- Initiated by triggers
-				- Large library of connectors (e.g. SharePoint, Azure Storage, Zendesk, SAP)
+				- Large library of connectors (e.g. SharePoint, Azure Storage, Zendesk, SAP, Outlook)
 			- Azure Event Grid: build applications that respond to events (event-based architecture e.g publish/subscribe)
 				- Connects data sources and event handlers
 				- Possibility to create events subscription, automation